 Pultrusion, like extrusion, is a continuous feed process used to produce a tubing profile.
 Unlike extrusion, pultrusion pulls reinforced fibers that have been wetted in a thermoplastic resin through a die.
 Polymerization happens as the fibers go through the die.

-Pultrusion is a low maintenance and efficient method for producing plastic tubing that is corrosion resistant as well as having low thermal conductivity.
+Pultrusion is a low-maintenance and, efficient method for producing plastic tubing that is corrosion resistant as well and has thermal conductivity.